Need a way to get everything you do organized?

 Instead of buying a whiteboard or chalkboard, pick up a large picture frame (with glass) from a thrift store.

-Next, use decorative contact paper and stick it to the backboard of the frame.
+Next, use decorative contact paper and stick it to the frame’s backboard.
 You can also use scrapbooking and even decorative wrapping paper.

 If you have never made one before, you can read and download a free copy of my home management printables to help get you started by clicking here.